How to Mount S3 bucket on EC2 Linux Instance

 If it shows the mounted file system, you have successfully mounted the S3 bucket on your EC2 Instance.
 You can also test it further by creating a test file.

-This change should also reflect on S3 bucket.
-So Login to your S3 bucket to verify if the test file is present or not.
+This change should also be reflected on the S3 bucket.
+So log in to your S3 bucket to verify if the test file is present or not.

-Note : If you already had some data in s3bucket and it is not visible, then you have to set permission in ACL at the S3 AWS management console for that s3 bucket.
+Note: If you already had some data in the s3 bucket and it is not visible, then you have to set permission in ACL at the S3 AWS management console for that s3 bucket.

 Congrats!!
 You have successfully mounted your S3 bucket to your EC2 instance.
 Any files written to /mys3bucket will be replicated to your Amazon S3 bucket.